cfstar188/Decidophobia.com/README.md

 ## In a Nutshell
 <img src="README_images/home_screen.png" alt="decidophobia banner"/>

 Decidophobia is mainly an eCommerce aggregator and a product rating system.
-We use availabe eCommerce API's to request, aggregate and display produts from different websites.
+We use available eCommerce APIs to request, aggregate and display products from different websites.
 Put in other words, we talk to online shopping sites and ask them for a list of their products.
 Then, we rank those products based on a variety of common-sense metrics like your individual preferences, price and product reviews.

 <!-- TOC --><a name="general-architecture"></a>